Nuitka/Nuitka-website/posts/nuitka-release-0520.rst

 This release is mostly about catching up with issues.
-Most address standalone problems with special modules, but there are also some general compatibility corrections, as well as important fixes for Python3.5 and coroutines and to improve compatibility with special Python variants like AnaConda under the Windows system.
+Most address standalone problems with special modules, but there are also some general compatibility corrections, as well as important fixes for Python3.5 and coroutines and to improve compatibility with special Python variants like Anaconda under the Windows system.

 Bug Fixes